Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Introduction

-In this work, we identify the baryonic binding energy of the progenitors, $|E_{\rm bind}|$, as the relevant control parameter, directly linking energy injection in dwarf halos to BDDG yields.
-We employ controlled hydrodynamical simulations of gas-rich ultra-diffuse galaxy (UDG) collisions to assess the potential of these systems as probes of energy injection in dwarf halos, positioning BDDG observations a new observational window for testing the underlying physics.
-Intriguingly, both baryonic feedback~\cite{Navarro:1996bv,Gnedin:2001ec,Read:2004xc,2006Natur.442..539M,2010Natur.463..203G,2012MNRAS.421.3464P,Ogiya:2012jq,Chan:2015tna,2016MNRAS.456.3542T,Salucci:2018hqu,2020mnras.497.2393l,Maccio:2020svl} and self-interacting dark matter (SIDM)~\cite{Spergel:1999mh,2018PhR...730....1T,Adhikari:2022sbh,Kochanek:2000pi,Vogelsberger12015892,Kaplinghat150803339,Zhang:2025bju} have been proposed as mechanisms for generating cores in halos, but their consequences diverge remarkably in collisional events.
-Future BDDG studies can thus inform both galaxy formation and dark sector physics.
+In this work, we identify the baryonic binding energy of the progenitors, $|E_{\rm bind}|$, as the relevant control parameter, directly linking energy injection in dwarf halos to DMDG yields.
+We employ controlled hydrodynamical simulations of gas-rich ultra-diffuse galaxy (UDG) collisions to assess the potential of these systems as probes of energy injection in dwarf halos, positioning DMDG observations a new observational window for testing the underlying physics.
+As both baryonic feedback~\citep{Navarro:1996bv,2006Natur.442..539M,2010Natur.463..203G,Burger:2022jid} and self-interacting dark matter (SIDM)~\citep{Spergel:1999mh,2018PhR...730....1T} have been proposed as mechanisms for generating cores in halos, we also set up simulations to test the capabilities of feedback and SIDM in boosting DMDG formations.
+Our results reveal distinct differences in their effects on DMDG formation.
+As a result, these two core formation mechanisms are expected to produce different DMDG populations in isolated and host environments.
+Measuring these populations offers an observational method to advance understanding of galaxy formation and dark sector physics.